khnh123/apache-python-server/README.md

 <a name="h3"/>

-## Quick Start for Linux , either 32-bit or 64-bit
+## Quick start for Linux , either 32-bit or 64-bit

 Coming soon!